 This document contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended.
 These forward-looking statements are not historical facts, but rather reflect our current expectations concerning future results and events.
-All statements other than statements of historical fact are "forward-looking statements" including any projections of earnings, revenues or other financial items; any statements of the plans, strategies and objectives of management for future operations; any statements concerning proposed new services or developments; any statements regarding future economic conditions or performance; any statements of belief; and any statements of assumptions underlying any of the foregoing.
+All statements other than statements of historical facts are "forward-looking statements" including any projections of earnings, revenues or other financial items; any statements of the plans, strategies and objectives of management for future operations; any statements of belief; and any statements of assumptions underlying any of the foregoing.
 You can identify some of these forward-looking statements by our use of words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "likely," "may," "estimates" and similar expressions.
 We cannot guarantee that we will achieve these plans, intentions or expectations.
 Because these statements apply to future events, they are subject to risks and uncertainties, some of which are beyond our control, that could cause actual results to differ materially from those forecast or anticipated in the forward-looking statements.
 These risks, uncertainties and factors include, but are not limited to the factors described under the heading "Risk Factors" contained in this report.